aminadabm93/project2/README.md

 ## Contributing

-Contributers includes Jack Murphy, Jonathan Thibeaux, Aminidab Morales, and Ranuel Suarez.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Authors and ackowledgement

+Contributers includes Jack Murphy, Jonathan Thibeaux, Aminidab Morales, and Ranuel Suarez.

+## License